Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Introduction

-where $\bm{B}$ is a design matrix with element $B_{ij} = \Bcal_j(x_i)$ and $\bm{y} = (y_1, y_2, \ldots, y_n)^{\trans}$.
-With a sensible construction of $\bm{S}$, the penalty term $\bm{\beta}^{\trans}\bm{S}\bm{\beta}$ is a wiggliness measure for $f(x)$ and $\rho \in (-\infty, +\infty)$ is a smoothing parameter that trades off $f(x)$'s closeness to data for its smoothness.
-The choice of $\rho$ is critical and it is often selected by minimizing generalized cross-validation error (GCV) \citep{Wahba-spline-models-book} or maximizing restricted likelihood (REML) \citep{Wood-GAMs-book}.
-Many strategies can be applied to this one-dimensional optimization, but to avoid getting an undesired local extremum rather than the global extremum, grid search should be used.
-Specifically, we attempt a grid of $\rho$ values in a search interval $[\minrho, \maxrho]$ and pick the value that optimizes the criterion.
+The first term is the least squares, where $\bm{y} = (y_1, y_2, \ldots, y_n)^{\trans}$ and $\bm{B}$ is a design matrix whose $(i,j)$\textsuperscript{th} entry is $\Bcal_j(x_i)$.
+The second term is the penalty, where $\bm{S}$ is a penalty matrix (such that $\bm{\beta}^{\trans}\bm{S}\bm{\beta}$ is a wiggliness measure for $f$) and $\rho \in (-\infty, +\infty)$ is a smoothing parameter controlling the strength of the penalization.
+The choice of $\rho$ is critical, as it trades off $f$'s closeness to data for $f$'s smoothness.
+The best $\rho$ value often optimizes a smoothness selection criterion, like generalized cross-validation error (GCV) \citep{Wahba-spline-models-book} and restricted likelihood (REML) \citep{Wood-GAMs-book}.
+Many strategies can be applied to this optimization task.
+However, to correctly identify the global optimum rather than being trapped in a local optimum, grid search is recommended.
+Specifically, we attempt an equidistant grid of $\rho$ values in a search interval $[\minrho, \maxrho]$ and pick the one that minimizes GCV or maximizes REML.

-To illustrate that a criterion can have multiple local extrema and mistaking a local extremum for the global extremum leads to undesirable result, consider smoothing daily new deaths attributed to COVID-19 in Finland from 2020-09-01 to 2022-03-01 and daily new confirmed cases of COVID-19 in Netherlands from 2021-09-01 to 2022-03-01 (data source: Our World in Data \citep{owidcoronavirus}).
-Figure \ref{fig1} shows that the GCV error (against $\rho$) in each example has a local minimum and a global minimum.
-The fitted spline corresponding to the local minimum is wiggly (especially for Finland), whereas the fit corresponding to global minimum is smoother and more plausible.
-In particular, the smooth fit reasonably depicts the single bulge in the Omicron wave for Netherlands.
-In both cases, minimizing GCV via gradient descent or Newton's method can be trapped in the local minimum, if the initial guess of $\rho$ is in its neighborhood.
-By contrast, grid search for $\rho$ values in [-6, 5] (as the Figure shows) finds the global minimum.
+To illustrate that a criterion can have multiple local optima, and mistaking a local optimum for the global optimum may give undesirable result, consider smoothing daily new deaths attributed to COVID-19 in Finland from 2020-09-01 to 2022-03-01 and daily new confirmed cases of COVID-19 in Netherlands from 2021-09-01 to 2022-03-01 (data source: Our World in Data \citep{owidcoronavirus}).
+Figure \ref{fig1} shows that the GCV (against $\rho$) in each example has a local minimum and a global minimum.
+The fitted spline corresponding to the local minimum is very wiggly, especially for Finland.
+Instead, the fit corresponding to the global minimum is smoother and more plausible; for example, it reasonably depicts the single peak during the first Omicron wave in Netherlands.
+In both cases, minimizing GCV via gradient descent or Newton's method can be trapped in the local minimum, if the initial guess for $\rho$ is in its neighborhood.
+By contrast, doing a grid search in $[-6, 5]$ guarantees that the global minimum can be found.